-Validation of competency will be assessed in Nursing Fundamentals, Medical-Surgical Nursing I, Maternal-Newborn Nursing, and Nursing Care of Children by achieving a passing score on the written challenge exam and on the skills exam in the aforementioned content areas.
+Validation of competency will be assessed in Beginning Medical-Surgical Nursing, Intermediate Medical-Surgical Nursing, Labor & Delivery Nursing, and Pediatric Nursing by achieving a passing score on the written challenge exam and on the skills exam in the aforementioned content areas.
 The dosage calculation exam must be passed with a score of 100%.
 If the performance in either of the three exam components is less than required, the student must complete the course (both theory and clinical components).
 The student successful in all three areas will receive the grade achieved on the exam for the course and the student is exempt from taking that course of the program.
 An applicant may take each challenge exam only once.
 CCI will provide the assessment exam and proctor it.

-If the student does not pass the Fundamentals of Nursing challenge exam and skills evaluation, they may not challenge the remaining courses and must take ALL of the nursing courses.
-If the student does not pass the Medical-Surgical Nursing I challenge exam and skills evaluation, they must take Medical-Surgical Nursing I and may not challenge the Obstetrics, Neonates, and Women's Health in Nursing or Nursing Care of Children courses.
+If the student does not pass the Beginning Medical-Surgical Nursing challenge exam and skills evaluation, they may not challenge the remaining courses and must take ALL of the nursing courses.
+If the student does not pass the Intermediate Medical-Surgical Nursing challenge exam and skills evaluation, they must take Intermediate Medical-Surgical Nursing and may not challenge the Labor & Delivery Nursing or Pediatric Nursing courses.